PatoSala/notion-blocks/README.md

 <img src="assets/screenshot.png" alt="drawing" width="50%"/>

-## Installation
+## Quick start

-First install the base library.
-This one will provide us with the core functionalities.
+### 1. Install in your React Native Project.

 ```
 npm install @react-native-blocks/core
 ```

+### 2. Install a block-component library

-Once installed you can start creating your own custom blocks or install a block components library like [@react-native-blocks/blocks](https://www.npmjs.com/package/@react-native-blocks/blocks) which provides a set of blocks similar to the ones present in Notion (Pages, Headings, Checkboxes, etc).
+`@react-nativee-blocks/core` by it's own only provides the necessary tools to create a block based interface but does not provide the block components to be rendered.
+It´s up to you if you want to use an already existing set of blocks, create your own or even use both at the same time.
+In this example we'll be using [@react-native-blocks/blocks](https://www.npmjs.com/package/@react-native-blocks/blocks) which provides a set of blocks similar to the ones present in Notion (Pages, Headings, Checkboxes, etc).

-If you want you can even create your own set of blocks and publish it in npm for other to use with this library.
-For this example we'll be using the blocks from @react-native-blocks/blocks.
 ```
 npm install @react-native-blocks/blocks
 ```

+## Usage

 With both libraries installed we'll use from @react-native-blocks/core the `<Editor/>` component to create a new editor and the `<Block/>` component to register the building blocks that `<Editor/>` will use.
 And from @react-native-blocks/blocks we'll import the blocks we want to register.